 Up until 2011, social security numbers were issued in a prescribed order with the first three digits (area numbers) being dedicated to different states.
-The groups of numbers that were issued each month in each state were actually published by the Social Security Administration, so – just using this public record information – it’s possible to run an instant SSN check to confirm the validity of the number, the issuing state, and the approximate year when it was issued.
+The groups of numbers that were issued each month in each state were actually published by the Social Security Administration, so – just using this public record information – it’s possible to run an instant SSN search to confirm the validity of the number, the issuing state, and the approximate year when it was issued.

 If you’re trying to validate a social security number for an official purpose (employment, credit, housing, etc.), you’ll want to use the SSA’s Social Security Verification Service for your SSN check rather than our free tools below.

-Otherwise, our SSN Verification tool should be the first stop for your SSN check.
+Otherwise, our SSN Validation tool should be the first stop for your SSN check.
 Using the first five digits of an SSN (the last 4 can be any combination of 0001-9999), you can instantly determine if the number you have is valid.
 If you want to go further, you can check to ensure that the issuing state and the year line up with what you’re expecting:

 Looking to go more in depth?
 You can get a complete background check by SSN using our SSN search option below.
 With your background check, you’ll receive all available public records – including criminal records, marriage records, divorce records, judgments, liens – and an address and phone number history (along with a current address, phone number and email) as well as a list of relatives.
 You can get some of this information for free using our form below; otherwise, it costs about $10.
 Even if you don’t have an SSN, you can get the same kind of background check using just a name and last known City and State with our People Search option: